 - Paracentric inversion that does not contain the centromere.

-Balanced translocation means that the entire amount of genetic material has gone unchanged, and remains symptomatically inconspicuous.One clinical example in which a balanced translocation is initially present is heterozygous translocation of chromosome 21.
-This entails fusion of chromosome 21 with another chromosome, usually resulting in the loss of the short arms.
-Carriers of this balanced translocation are phenotypically normal and are referred to as “carriers”.
-In families in which this translocation is present, a common result in Down’s syndrome, in which chromosome 21 is tripled.
+Balanced translocation in which the total genetic material remains unchanged, is associated with inconspicuous symptom manifestations.
+For e.g., the heterozygous translocation of chromosome 21 is balanced by the fusion of chromosome 21 with another chromosome, usually resulting in the loss of the short arms.
+Carriers of this balanced translocation are phenotypically normal and are referred to as ‘carriers’.
+Families carrying this translocation eventually result in Down’s syndrome, characterized by trisomy 21.